topherjn/Capstone/README.md

 Tasks Menu
 [1] - Get a list of transactions by ZIP, month, and year [2] - Get transaction totals by category
-[3] - Get transaction totals by branch
-[4] - Get customer details
+[3] - Get transaction totals for branches in a state [4] - Get customer details
 [5] - Update customer details
 [6] - Generate credit card bill